Here’s our most frequently asked questions. If you can’t find the answer here just get in touch with us.

 – expectant mothers.

-– people with mobility issues or in wheelchairs (there isn’t room on the boat for wheelchairs sorry).
+– people with mobility issues or in wheelchairs.

-Please let us know in advance any medical conditions or mobility issues you have that may affect you being on the boat and taking part in the tour.
+Please let us know of any medical conditions, allergies or mobility issues you have that may affect you being on the boat and taking part in the tour.
+We travel well offshore so it's important for us to know any medical conditions, allergies or stability/mobility issues in advance.
 If you don’t let us know, and the skipper deems it not safe for you to come on the boat then he has the right to stop you coming onboard (and no refund will be given).
+You must also ensure you have the required amount of medication supplies with you for the duration of the tour.

 Also, anyone under the influence of alcohol or drugs will not be allowed onboard and no refund will be given.